janhavijaipurkar/Infosys-Internship/README.md

 Smart Safety Gear Detection

-This project is designed to enhance workplace safety by detecting whether individuals are wearing helmets using YOLO (You Only Look Once) object detection.
-By identifying non-compliance in real time, it aims to reduce workplace accidents and enforce safety protocols effectively.
+This project is designed to enhance workplace safety by detecting whether individuals are wearing safety gear using YOLO (You Only Look Once) object detection.
+By identifying non-compliance in real time, it aims to reduce workplace accidents and enforce safety protocols effectively by alerting the employers about missing gear.

 -- Dataset
 The dataset used for this project is sourced from Kaggle: